-Your city is advised to further develop portals and applications based on the various smart initiatives being undertaken in the city.
-This will help the city not only collect relevant data but analyse it to generate insights for improving service delivery, operations and citizen engagement.
+Your city is advised to develop web portals and applications to aid the data-led activities and enable citizen engagement.
+This will help the city to not only provide a single platform for efficient service delivery, but also collect related data.
+These applications and systems could be used to disseminate information to end users.
+This will also help the city not only collect relevant data but analyse it to generate insights for improving service delivery and operations.